AlaaZaki3/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
-This repository is mainly for Data analysis projects using Python Those projects will help you learn to clean and organize data, uncover patterns and insights using Statistics, you will develop your programming skills using  different libraries of python, and learn you how to use jupyter notebook to build and write your project.
+This repository is mainly for Data analytics projects using Python Those projects will help you learn to clean and organize data, uncover patterns and insights using Statistics, you will develop your programming skills using  different libraries of python, and learn you how to use jupyter notebook to build and write your project.